Compelling Use Cases

 Wired backbone networks have always struggled with moves, adds, and changes, which occur with great regularity in today’s enterprise networks.
 It is an activity that is slow, expensive, and very disruptive to business processes.
 In today’s fast-paced business environment, a new approach is required that allows the network to quickly adapt to business imperatives and not the other way around.
 The use of Airvine products and technology help with some of the most difficult problems that companies face in adapting to this new bandwidth-hungry world.

-Legacy solutions utilizing Cat5, Cat6, and now Cat7 copper cabling have dominated enterprise backbones for decades.
-Newer standards like Cat6 and 7 are capable of delivering the throughput required to support emerging Wi-Fi 6 deployments, but what about older buildings that still have Cat5 deployed?
+Legacy solutions based on structure wiring have dominated enterprise backbones for decades.
+Newer standards like Cat6 and 7 are capable of delivering the throughput required to support emerging Wi-Fi 6/6E deployments, but what about older buildings that still have Cat5 deployed?
 A decision must be made on when and how to upgrade these backbones.

 Adding Cat6 and 7 gives the required throughput, but it’s a solution that struggles with moves, adds, and changes.
 The Airvine approach delivers not only the required throughput but also the flexibility to support rapid and regular network reconfiguration.
 Deployments can roll out in one of two ways: